Passive House is all about building science and the best path to a comfortable, high performance home.

 This is why it is so important that we homeowners, or homeowners to be, have a solid understanding of how a house works.

 We do not have to become DIY people – with enough knowledge to

 we can have a decisive impact on the quality outcome of our home improvement projects and achieving our goals.

-One of the reasons why I started my blog is to close the gap between a code home to a superior sustainable home.
+One of the reasons why I started my blog is to empower homeowners to initiate the right steps to close the gap between a code home and a superior sustainable home.

 Welcome to The Passive House Standard!

 The voluntary Passive House Standard is used all around the world and in all climates.
 It is considered The Gold Standard for the most comfortable and energy efficient buildings.

 It can be used for all building types and architectural styles (residential homes, high rise residential, commercial buildings, schools).
 Anything that can be build can be built to the Passive House Standard.